conan-io/conan-center-index/docs/conandata_yml_format.md

       url: https://github.com/opencv/opencv_contrib/archive/4.5.0.tar.gz
 ```

-#### different source code archives per configuration
+#### Different source code archives per configuration

-this is the most advanced and sophisticated use-case, fortunately, rarely encountered in the wild. project may provide different sources for different platforms for awkward reasons, it could be expressed as:
+This is the most advanced and sophisticated use-case, but no so common.
+Some projects may provide different sources for different platforms for awkward reasons, it could be expressed as:

 ```
 sources: